Ind vs Ban 3rd ODI: Ishan Kishan 'roars' after hitting 200, shatters Gayle's world record

 Left-handed batter Ishan Kishan took just 126 balls to smash his way to a double century in the third ODI match between India and Bangladesh in Dhaka.
 Bangladesh had won toss and opted to bowl first.

-His blazing knock was punctuated with 23 fours and nine sixes.
-He was ably supported by Virat Kohli who was 85 not out and en route to his first ODI hundred since 2019.
-Kishan eventually fell for 210.
+His blazing knock was punctuated with 24 fours and ten sixes.
+The left-hander finally fell for 210 off 131 balls, finishing with the third highest individual score for India in this format.
+He was ably supported by Virat Kohli who scored his 72nd ODI hundred and was batting at an unbeaten 113 during the 41st over.

 Kishan becomes the seventh international cricketer and fourth Indian cricketer to achieve the feat of scoring a double century in ODIs.
 Incidentally, this is the fastest double century in an ODI by any batsman.
 He surpassed the previous record held by West Indies' Chris Gayle.